1EdTech/openbadges-specification/ob_v3p0/impl/recommended-practices.md

 of a set of academic standard/competency document definitions (`CFItem`).
-These `CFItem` can have associations with others `CFItem` of another containers, allowing several types of relationships between learning objectives/competences from one instituition and another.
+These `CFItem` can have associations with others `CFItem` of another containers, allowing several types of relationships between learning objectives/competences from one institution and another.

 In Open Badges and Comprehensive Learner Record, the recording of related skills, competencies, standards, and other associations are enabled by the